 The matters of capacity and informed consent are among the most common reasons for psychiatric consultation in the perinatal inpatient setting.
 This is sometimes because the matter of decisional capacity was not addressed in the outpatient setting, but more often because women afflicted with illness that leads to impaired capacity often present emergently to the inpatient unit without having a history of healthcare taken.
 It is also easy for clinicians to assume that a patient is demonstrating the capacity for decision-making when she is consenting to management; only when she does not comply is her capacity called into question.
 There are many medical causes of altered mental status that can lead to the question of capacity, but this chapter will address only the most common cause in healthy, reproductive-age women: underlying chronic psychiatric pathology, acute intoxication, or both.
 It will also focus on determining capacity when a physician is confronted with a patient with signs of impaired capacity or a surrogate decision-maker, and a decision needs to be made either urgently or emergently.

 Any physician can perform and document a capacity assessment; it does not have to be a psychiatrist.
 In fact, the physician responsible for performing any particular medical intervention is the best equipped to determine if the patient is able to demonstrate capacity to consent to that particular intervention.
-Documentation should include a review of the ...
+Documentation should include a review ...